gold2781/Bellabeat-Fitness-Data-Analysis/README.md

 ### Project Overview

-In this project, I analyze FitBit fitness tracker data to gain insights into how consumers are using the FitBit app and discover trends for Bellabeat marketing strategy.
+In this project, I analyze Fitbit fitness tracker data to gain insights into how consumers are using the Fitbit app and discover trends for Bellabeat marketing strategy.

 ### Data Source

-Fitness Data: The primary dataset used for this analysis is the "dailyActivity_merged.csv" file, from kaggle, containing detailed information about the FitBit Fitness Tracker.
+Fitness Data: The primary dataset used for this analysis is the "dailyActivity_merged.csv" file, from Kaggle, containing detailed information about the Fitbit Fitness Tracker.

 ### Tools

-   - Microsoft Excel : Data Cleaning, Data Analysis, Data Visualization [Download_here](https://www.microsoft.com/en-us/)
+     - Microsoft Excel: Data Cleaning, Data Analysis, Data Visualization [Download_here](https://www.microsoft.com/en-us/)

 ### Data Cleaning and Preparation